marcaurele/acloudguru-aws-certified-solution-architect/PROFESSIONAL.md

 - AWS Directory Service for MS AD: AWS-managed full Microsoft AD
 - AD Connector: Allow on-prem users to log in into AWS using existing AD credentials.
 Allow also EC2 to join AD domain.
 Can used IAM roles.
 Support Radius MFA.
 - Simple AD: low scale, low cost AD implementation based on Samba (simple user directory with LDAP compatibility).
 MFA not supported.
 Kerberos based SSO.
 Does not support trust relationship with other domains.

+### KMS

+- [Grants in AWS KMS](https://docs.aws.amazon.com/kms/latest/developerguide/grants.html) for dynamic least privilege principle.
+- However, when you create, retire, or revoke a grant, there might be a brief delay, usually less than five minutes, until the operation achieves eventual consistency.
+To use the permissions in a grant immediately, use a grant token.

 ### DDoS